ipavanteja/Linux-Commands/README.md

   ```
   $ cat *.txt
   ```
   - `>>` will write in an existing file.
-The terminal will wait for the input text and stores at the end.
+The terminal will wait for the input text and store it at the end.
   ```
   $ cat >> file.txt
   Newly added text